SeanTFarr/Amazon_Vine_Analysis/README.md

 - Dataset: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Home_Improvement_v1_00.tsv.gz

 ## Results:
-Following the ETL process,  we extracted the dataset an created a new DataFrame
+Following the ETL process,  we **extract**ed the dataset an created a new DataFrame

 <img src=Images\df.jpg>

-For the transforming portion we had to separate the dataset into 4 distinct DataFrames that were loaded the 4 DataFrames into PGAdmin tables:
+For the **transform**ing portion I had to separate the dataset into 4 distinct DataFrames that were **load**ed the 4 DataFrames into PGAdmin tables:

 1. The customers_df loaded into customers_table